ArthurChatton/CausalCookbook/README.md

 A correct balance of the confounders is achieved when the standardised mean difference (`SMD` in the table) between the two action groups in the pseudo sample is lower than 10% (Ali *et al.*, 2015).
-Here, the weights seems to have balanced the groups.
-However, if we have unmeasured or omitted confounders some imbalance can remains unnoticed.
+Here, the weights seem to have balanced the groups.
+However, if we have unmeasured or omitted confounders some imbalances can remain unnoticed.
 Note that the pseudo-sample size is twice the actual sample size.
-The stabilisation of the weights correct this phenomenon.
+The stabilisation of the weights corrects this phenomenon.

+Note that other metrics can be useful, see the `cobalt` package (Greifer, 2024) and the related vignettes.

 In the third step, we fit the marginal structural model.